lrspeiser/sigmagravity/README.md

 ## Abstract

-We present Σ-Gravity, a scale-dependent gravitational enhancement that reproduces galaxy rotation curves and cluster lensing with **physically motivated parameters** and no per-system dark-matter halo tuning.
+We present Σ-Gravity, a scale-dependent gravitational enhancement that reproduces galaxy rotation curves and cluster lensing with **physically constrained parameters** and no per-system dark-matter halo tuning.
 The model introduces a multiplicative kernel $g_{\rm eff} = g_{\rm bar}[1+K(R)]$ that vanishes in compact systems (ensuring Solar System safety) and rises in extended structures.
-All five key parameters are **tightly constrained and motivated within a few per cent** by a noise-driven decoherence framework (SI §3): the critical acceleration $g^\dagger = cH_0/(2e)$ (0.4% match), amplitude $A_0 = 1/\sqrt{e}$ (2.6% match), exponent $p = 3/4$ (0.9% match), geometry factor $f_{\rm geom} = \pi \times 2.5$ (0.9% match), and coherence exponent $n_{\rm coh} = k/2$ (exact). Σ-Gravity achieves **0.0854 dex** scatter on the radial-acceleration relation (RAR)—competitive with MOND (0.10–0.13 dex) and 2–3× better than individually-tuned ΛCDM halo fits.
+The model parameters are constrained by physical principles with varying degrees of rigor: the coherence exponent $n_{\rm coh} = k/2$ follows exactly from Gamma-exponential decoherence statistics; the amplitude $A_0 \approx 1/\sqrt{e}$ (2.6% match) emerges from phase variance definitions; the critical acceleration $g^\dagger \approx cH_0/(2e)$ (0.4% match) and exponent $p \approx 3/4$ (0.9% match) are physically motivated by horizon decoherence and coherent phase addition, though not uniquely derived; the geometry factor $f_{\rm geom} \approx 7.8$ for cluster/galaxy amplitudes remains phenomenological. Σ-Gravity achieves **0.0854 dex** scatter on the radial-acceleration relation (RAR)—competitive with MOND (0.10–0.13 dex) and 2–3× better than individually-tuned ΛCDM halo fits.
 Applied zero-shot to Milky Way stars (no retuning), the model yields +0.062 dex bias and 0.142 dex scatter.
 Independent validation from Gaia DR3 stellar velocity correlations yields $\ell_0 = 4.9$ kpc, matching the SPARC-calibrated value.
 For galaxy clusters, the same framework achieves 88.9% coverage (16/18) within 68% posterior predictive checks with 7.9% median fractional error.
 Two blind hold-outs (Abell 2261, MACSJ1149) both fall within 68% PPC.
 The kernel structure emerges from a stochastic decoherence model where gravitational noise limits coherent path contributions, representing a significant advance over MOND (where $a_0$ and $\mu(x)$ are empirical) and ΛCDM (where concentration-mass relations are empirical).
 Complete reproducible code and validation suite are released publicly.

 ---